-Brady W. Dougan, Chief Executive Officer (left) and Urs Rohner,
+Brady W. Dougan, Chief Executive Officer (left) and Urs Rohner, Chairman of the Board of Directors.

 Successful execution of new business model

 With an underlying return on equity of 16% for the first quarter of 2013, we continue to show strong market share momentum and generate high returns on a substantially lower risk and cost base.
 Our results show that the strategic measures we have implemented since mid-2011 are proving effective in bringing results to the bottom line on a consistent basis.